+Immediate Family -

-Immediate Family - For purposes of using sick leave, "immediate family" shall mean present spouse, children (including natural, step-, and adoptive), parents, step-parents, in loco parentis, and any other individual residing within the employee's household who is a legal dependent of the employee for income tax purposes.
+- For purposes of using sick leave, "immediate family" shall mean present spouse, children (including natural, step-, and adoptive), parents, step-parents, in loco parentis, and any other individual residing within the employee's household who is a legal dependent of the employee for income tax purposes. - For the purpose of using bereavement leave, "family" include spouse, in-laws, parents, siblings, children, grandchildren, grandparents, stepfamily members, aunts, uncles, cousins, nieces, and nephews and any other individual residing within the employee's household who is a legal dependent of the employee for income tax purposes.